breadboardinglabs/Breadboard8088PC/8088_bios-bbpc-pio/README.md

 video.inc Correction for working with MDA not waiting for CGA retrace (would hang), changes in CGA parameters for VGA 25Mhz output, call InitPalette for VGA DAC, disable light pen

+8086Monitorv5.inc Contains the source for the migrated Nanocomp Monitor converted from 6809 to 8086 assembley